coreboot/coreboot/Documentation/releases/coreboot-4.19-relnotes.md

 codebase.
 Thank you very much to everyone who has contributed, both in this release and in previous times.

+Note that the first set of tarballs posted for the 4.19 release had bad timestamps.
+This has been fixed.
+Hashes for all tarballs are at the bottom of this document.

 The 4.20 release is planned for the 20th of April, 2023.